VandyHacks/vh-guide-pipeline/src/client/pages/hacker-guide.md

 # <a name="parking"></a>Parking

 Parking will be provided free of charge at the 25th Avenue Parking Garage located at 2461 Highland Ave, Nashville, TN 37212.
-Please use the Highland Avenue entrance, located along Highland Ave between 25th Ave S and 24th Ave S. Park in any non-reserved Zone 3 parking space.
+Please use the Highland Avenue entrance, located along Highland Ave between 25th Ave S and 24th Ave S. Park in any non-reserved Zone 3 parking space [tentative].

 ![Parking Garage](./images/25th-parking.jpg)